liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 zless -S /mnt/out/call_pbsv/HG002.GRCh38.chr7.10X.pbsv.vcf.gz
 ```

 And check specific SV using [IGV](https://igv.org/doc/desktop/#DownloadPage/).
+IGV has already been downloaded to your server, to lanuch IGV on the server:
+1. Double click "Xfce Terminal" on Desktop.
+2. In terminal, run `~/Desktop/IGV_Linux_2.16.2/igv.sh`.

 For example, we found there is a 21bp deletion in pbsv output vcf file:

 <p align="left">
 <img src="./img/chr7_del_vcf.svg" width="1000">